StackStorm/st2docs/docs/source/install/k8s_ha.rst

 Feedback Needed!
 ----------------
-As this deployment method new and beta is in progress, we ask you to try it and provide your feedback via bug reports, ideas, feature or pull requests in `StackStorm/stackstorm-ha <https://github.com/StackStorm/stackstorm-ha>`_, and encourage discussions in `Slack <https://stackstorm.com/community-signup>`_ ``#k8s`` channel.
+As this deployment method is new and beta is in progress, we ask you to try it and provide your feedback via bug reports, ideas, feature or pull requests in `StackStorm/stackstorm-k8s <https://github.com/StackStorm/stackstorm-k8s>`_, and encourage discussions in `Slack <https://stackstorm.com/community-signup>`_ ``#k8s`` channel.